Arkansas Master Gardener Program

-- coordinates over 20 county and regional horticultural fairs annually
+- coordinates over 20 county and regional horticulture event each year

 The University of Arkansas Master Gardeners sponsor events in a wide range of activities including educational seminars and workshops, youth gardening programs, plant therapy work with hospitals and nursing homes, community beautification projects all helping to disseminate horticulture information.
 Annual plant sales are a great way to educate the public on the right plant for the right location.

 The first step is to fill out the Master Gardener Application.
 Send in the application to the address listed on the form and it will be forwarded to a Master Gardener program near you.